-Arriving in a new country is typically thought of as being a beautiful mixture of excitement, terror and joy.
-You will be disoriented.
-You may be jet lagged.
-You will not be at home.
-Here are some tips to help quell the mental cartwheels.
+Arriving in a new country is typically thought of as being a beautiful mixture of excitement, fear, and joy.
+You will be relieved to be there, but disoriented and perhaps jet lagged.

 Have an Itinerary:

 Know where to go when you exit the terminal.
 Before you leave, research the public transit system if you plan to use it.
 Knowing how to get to your first resting point greatly reduces stress.
-Play with Google Street View if the city has it; I knew how to navigate the 16th arrondissment of Paris before I ever set foot in France.
+Play with Google Street View if the city has it!

 Engage the Culture: